TheBeef/BittyHTTP/README.md

 The core is all in one file named `WebServer.c`.
 The sockets wrapper is in `SocketsCon.c`.
 Most of the examples include a standard `main.c` and a `FileServer.c` that handles what files will be served.

-So to compile a basic server:
+So to compile a basic server (where you have copied the needed files into your own directory):

 `gcc main.c SocketsCon.c FileServer.c WebServer.c -o example.exe`